How to Replace Wiper Blades

 Visibility is extremely important to safe driving.
 If your current windshield wipers are not wiping well or leaving streaks, change them immediately.

 Learning how to replace wiper blades is simple.
-You may be able to change your wiper blades with no tools.
+You may be able to change your wiper blades without any hand tools.
 If not, here are the items you may need from your garage or your local NAPA AUTO PARTS Store:

-- New wiper blades (usually packaged with wiper rubber and support structure)
+- Replacement wiper blades (usually packaged with wiper rubber and support structure)

 - Tape measure